tsepton/ummi_usability/README.md

 ### Types at your disposal
 As you are not alone on this project, a colleague of yours will write the processors in charge of mapping modalities events to types.
 You can use these types freely for your Multimodal Interface.
+No other types will be emitted from the modalities processors.
 They are the following:
 - `Sort`:
     - `SortByPrice` which extends `Sort`,
     - `SortByName` which extends `Sort`,